 Common Law Marriage: How To Know If You Are Really Married In Texas

+What is a common law marriage?
+How do you get a divorce when you were never married?
 When couples separate sometimes one of the partners feels like they may be entitled to the same rights as a spouse.
 This legal guide will explain how common law marriages work, and whether or not someone can claim that they have a common law marriage.
 Many couples in San Antonio, Texas establish common law marriages and require a divorce when they separate.
-This legal guide will help you understand whether or not you have established a common law marriage, and if you will need a divorce.
+This legal guide will help you understand whether or not you have established a this kind of marriage, and if you will need a divorce.

 How Are Common Law Marriages Recognized?